 S. Maria Maggiore Church

 The S. Maria Maggiore is one of the four major papal basilicas in Rome.
 The church was consecrated in 434 to the Virgin Mary.
-While there where several additional contruction projects it maintained the core of its original structure.
-The inside of the church is quite grand and I would say it is one of the more beautiful churches I have seen so far!
+While there where several additional construction projects it maintained the core of its original structure.
+The inside of the church is quite grand and I would say it is one of the more beautiful churches we have seen so far!